Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 Source: Saudi Venture Capital Company (SVC) H1 2025 Report

-The Middle East digital transformation market is projected to hit $71.94 billion in 2026, with the software development outsourcing market alone expected to surpass $15 billion (growing at 12% CAGR).
-Major enterprises across GCC countries are embedding AI into analytics, customer engagement, and operational automation — and they need mobile interfaces to deliver these services to end users.
+The Middle East digital transformation market is projected to keep expanding at double-digit CAGR through 2026, with the software development outsourcing market alone growing at roughly 12% CAGR.
+Major enterprises across GCC countries are embedding AI into analytics, customer engagement, and operational automation, and they need mobile interfaces to deliver these services to end users.

 5 Industries Where Mobile Apps Win Big Under Vision 2030